sammi-turner/Flask-Journal-App/README.md

 # To save typing

-Add the following to your .bashrc
+Add the following line to your .bashrc

 ```
 alias p3="python3 app.py"